Before applying for your visa (or a visa extension) you will need a CAS statement from Loughborough University London as your sponsoring institution.

-I am doing an English language pre-sessional course, do I need to pay a CAS deposit?
+I'm doing an English language pre-sessional programme, do I need to pay a CAS deposit?

 What happens when I have paid the deposit?

-As soon as your deposit payment details are passed to the University from Flywire, we will start to produce your CAS, provided the start date of your programme is less than four months away.
+As soon as your deposit payment details are passed to us from Flywire, we will start to prepare your CAS, provided you have met the full conditions of your offer, and the start date of your programme is less than four months away.

 Can I change my programme after I have paid my deposit?